Can You Use a Credit Card to Buy a Home in New York City?

 The borrower (now homeowner) begins making monthly payments on their mortgage.

-If a borrower fails to make regular payments, they risk foreclosure (when the bank reclaims your house).
+If borrowers fail to make regular payments, they risk foreclosure (when the bank reclaims your house).

 Fannie Mae (FNMA), a government-sponsored company, establishes the lengthy set of rules that the US mortgage industry abides by when approving borrowers and funding mortgages.

-Every lender, from the local mom-and-pop lender to Bank of America, has to follow the same set of rules to be FNMA or Fannie Mae approved.
+Every lender, from the local mom-and-pop lender to Bank of America, must follow the same rules to be FNMA or Fannie Mae-approved.

 Can You Use Your Credit Card To Pay Your Down Payment?